GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit07/unit07-04_project.md

 ### Format

-* Create one pdf file.
+* Create one pdf file for your project report.
 * Follow the structure you already used for the project outline.
 * Do not exceed 5000 words (excluding references).
 * Make your format consistent, e.g. font size, line spacing, text in display items, references, citations,  etc.